Architecture Design Studio - MP

-Students are required to be fully engaged in the studio discourse, be prepared for each individual desk critique, be present in studio Tuesday and Friday throughout the afternoon studio sessions (13:15-17:00), be present throughout the presentation and gallery crit sessions, and to invest time outside of studio hours developing projects.
-If not on field studies in another course, Wednesdays should be used to work on your studio projects as well.
-Mid-semester meetings with faculty will help align the expectations of the student and the professor to guide the rest of the semester.
+You are expected to be fully engaged in the studio discourse, be prepared for each individual desk critique, be present in studio during all sessions, be present throughout the presentation sessions, and to invest time outside of studio hours developing projects.

 Evaluation & Grading

 Evaluation is based on daily work in studio and on final presentations.
 Assignments are generally presented to a panel of jurors including the student’s own instructor.
 Grades are given by the instructor in accordance with other jurors.

 To be eligible for a passing grade, you must complete all of the assigned work.

 Studio Process - Evaluation in studio is based on the following:

 - Approach: Student is motivated, positive, engaged in the project and in all studio activities, attending and prepared for every session in studio, inquisitive, self-critical, receptive to input from both faculty and fellow students.